petertengg/petertengg.github.io/index.md

 Passionate about the C++ language and its evolution.
 Currently working on Age of Empires II.

-If you’re interested in working with me or discussing freelancing opportunities, feel free to get in touch:
+If you’re interested in collaboration or discussing freelancing opportunities, feel free to get in touch:

 ## Contact
 <ul style="list-style: none; padding-left: 0;">